numberly/flask-stupe/README.rst

 *a.k.a. « Flask on steroids »*

-Flask-Stupe provides better defaults for APIs and more features.
-It is biased towards marshmallow_ and MongoDB_ users, so more power to them.
+A better Flask biased towards marshmallow_ and MongoDB_ users!

 Features
 ========